jsbarragan796/instafight/README.md

 Then starting the only the server app will be get the app running at http://localhost:5000
 ### Deployed version

-There is a deployed version available at [NAME APP](https://www.uniandes.edu.co)
+There is a deployed version available at [Instafight](https://instafighting.herokuapp.com)

 ## Author
 [__Juan Sebastián Barrgán Jerónimo__](https://github.com/jsbarragan796)